dflick-pivotal/sentimentr-release/README.md

 #Extend the sentimentr-release
 - You can extend and change the sentimentr-release (jobs, src, packages, templates, ...)
-	- You could create your own bosh developer sentimentr-release, upload and deploy it for example.
+	-  For example: Create your own bosh developer sentimentr-release, upload and deploy it.
 		- bosh -n create release --force && bosh -n upload release && bosh -n deploy
 - Note: you need to have maven and a jdk on your machine